uwblueprint/bobatalks/src/bot/README.md

 #### 🔐 Setting Up the Flowers-Mod Channel (Admin Only)

-To enable admin logging and prevent spam/abuse of the flower command, create a private moderation channel:
+To enable admin logging and prevent spam/abuse of the flower command, create a private moderation channel.

-1. **Create the Channel:**
+##### Step-by-Step Setup Instructions:

-   - Create a new text channel named exactly `flowers-mod` in your Discord server
+**1. Create a channel named "flowers-mod" in your Discord server**

-2. **Make it Private (Admin-Only):**
+**2. Configure channel permissions to make it private:**

 - Go to Channel Settings → Permissions
 - Click on `@everyone` and set "View Channel" to ❌ (red X/deny)
 - Click "+ Add members or roles"
-   - Add your admin/moderator roles
+- Select your admin/moderator role(s)
-   - For each admin role, set these permissions to ✅ (green checkmark):
+- For each admin role, grant these permissions (set to ✅ green checkmark):
   - View Channel
-     - Read Message History
+  - Read Message History (so they can see past logs)
-     - Send Messages (optional, for notes)
+  - Send Messages (optional, for adding notes)

-3. **Grant Bot Access:**
+**3. Ensure the bot has permissions in this channel:**

-   - In the same Permissions settings, add your bot's role
+- In the same Permissions settings, click "+ Add members or roles"
+- Add your bot's role
-   - Grant these permissions to the bot:
+- Grant the bot these permissions (set to ✅ green checkmark):
-     - View Channel ✅
+  - View Channel
-     - Send Messages ✅
+  - Send Messages
-     - Embed Links ✅
+  - Embed Links

-**What Gets Logged:**
+##### Permission Visibility Explanation:

+Discord channels use permission overwrites to control access.
+When you remove `@everyone`'s "View Channel" permission, the channel becomes **hidden from regular members**.
+Only users/roles with explicit "View Channel" permission can see it.
+This ensures that only admins/mods you designate can view the flower usage logs.

+##### What Gets Logged:

 Every time someone uses `/flower`, the bot sends a streamlined log to `flowers-mod` containing: